 For the current fiscal year, the Business Council's General Fund budget was revised primarily for net appropriations carried over from a previous fiscal year and additional appropriations made by the Wyoming State Legislature during the 2023 General Legislative Session.
 Budgeted expenditures for the Economic Development Fund were primarily revised to carry over appropriations from a previous fiscal year.
-The SSBCI Fund was created during the current fiscal year, and the budgeted expenditures represent administrative expenditures for SSBCI activities.
+The WYVC Fund was created during fiscal year 2023, and the budgeted expenditures represent administrative expenditures for SSBCI activities.